edalorzo/fundamental-programming/README.rst

  The cardinal rule in deciding whether to use a checked or an unchecked exception is this: use checked exceptions for conditions from which the caller can reasonably be expected to recover.
 By throwing a checked exception, you force the caller to handle the exception in a catch clause or to propagate it outward.
 Each checked exception that a method is declared to throw is therefore a potent indication to the API user that the associated condition is a possible outcome of invoking the method.

-Regardless of the opinion we have on checked vs unchecked exceptions the main issue you definitively will want to consider with checked exceptions is that they don't play well with Java 8 functional interfaces making it really hard to use them with any methods that throw them in fluent code of Stream API or reactive programming libraries like `RxJava <https://github.com/ReactiveX/RxJava>`_ or `Reactor <https://projectreactor.io>`_.
+Regardless of the opinion we have on checked vs unchecked exceptions the main issue you definitively will want to consider with checked exceptions is that they don't play well with Java 8 functional interfaces, making them really hard to use with any methods that throw them (e.g. in fluent code of Stream API or reactive programming libraries like `RxJava <https://github.com/ReactiveX/RxJava>`_ or `Reactor <https://projectreactor.io>`_).

 The migration of applications using checked exceptions in Java 6 o 7 into Java 8 applications using lambdas, method references and stream API could easily become a nightmare of super verbosity.